City Hall MRT station: Construction

+Incidents

 During the station's construction, on 26 May 1985, the collapse of a portion of the supporting wall led to a landslip at the construction site.
 Those in the nearby St Andrew's Cathedral were evacuated as a safety precaution.
-The church was eventually declared safe for use and operations resumed on 2 June with the collapsed area backfilled.
-The engineers for the construction advised the church against using the half of the Cathedral near the site.
+The cathedral was eventually declared safe for use, and operations resumed on 2 June with the collapsed area backfilled.
+The engineers for the construction advised the Cathedral against using half of the church near the site.
 On 10 December, a Japanese foreman miner died, having fallen through a shaft.
-It was noted that the foreman did not have his safety belt fastened.
-Investigations revealed that it was entirely an accident, with all other safety measures observed.
+Investigators noted that he did not have his safety belt fastened, and with all other safety measures observed, it was ruled an accident.